Best Electric Car to Drive to Every Premier League Ground in England

 Kia EV6 / EV3 – great value and practicality - Great value Electric Kia

-Hyundai Ioniq 6 – fast charging and comfort
+Hyundai Ioniq 6 – fast charging and comfort - Intersection of comfort and value

 But for this specific challenge, charging network + efficiency = Tesla wins.